-- Profitability: Return on operating capital to be at least 6%.
-Outcome: 4.6%. - Capital structure: Debt/equity ratio of 0.7-1.5 as multiple.
-Outcome: 1.1 as multiple. - Dividend: The ordinary dividend is to be between 10 and 50% of the profit after tax.
-The annual dividend decisions are to take account of the enterprise's operations, the implementation of its strategy and its financial position.
+- Profitability: Return on operating capital of at least 6%.
+Outcome: -7.5%. - Capital structure: Debt/equity ratio of 0.7-1.5 as multiple.
+Outcome: 1.0 as multiple. - Dividend: The ordinary dividend is to be between 10 and 50% of the profit after tax.
+The annual dividend decisions are to take account of the enterprise's operations, the implementation of its strategy and the financial position.
 In making this evaluation, particular account is to be taken of the assessment of the enterprise's ability to achieve its capital structure target in the future.
-No dividend was paid for 2019.
+No dividend was paid for 2020.

 - 85% satisfied customers in 2025.
-Outcome: 76%. - 75% manager and employee engagement in 2025.
-Starting 2019, simplified snapshot measurements are made every other month.
-A complete staff survey is conducted every other year, and the next one will be in 2020. - Zero (0) fossil-based carbon dioxide emissions from own operations in 2020.
-Swedavia's own emissions decreased during the year to 316 tonnes, which means that the yearly targets for reaching zero emissions in 2020 are still being exceeded. - Share of renewable fuel to be at least 5% in 2025.
-Outcome: 0.14%.
+Outcome: 74%. - 75% manager and employee engagement in 2025.
+In 2020 four snapshot measurements were carried out.
+Outcome: 77%. - No (0) fossil-based carbon dioxide emissions from own operations at the end of 2020.
+Swedavia's own emissions decreased during the year to 83 tonnes and at the end of the year own emissions were 0 tonnes; the target was achieved. - Share of renewable fuel to be at least 5% in 2025.
+Outcome: 0.15%, milestone target achieved.

-Public policy assignment and targets According to its articles of association, Swedavia is "to participate actively, on a commercial basis, in the development of the Swedish transport sector and to contribute to the achievement of the transport policy objectives adopted by the Riksdag".
-Within the framework of the functional and consideration objectives of the transport policy, the enterprise has to measure and report outcomes for the following six public policy
+Public policy assignment and targets According to its articles of association, Swedavia is to "participate actively, on a commercial basis, in the development of the Swedish transport sector and to contribute to the achievement of the transport policy objectives adopted by the Riksdag".
+Within the framework of the functional and consideration objectives of the transport policy, the enterprise has to measure and report outcomes for the following six public policy targets:

-Tracking of public policy targets 2019 2018
+Tracking of public policy targets 2020 2019

-Satisfied passengers, % 76 74
+Satisfied passengers, % 74 76

-Number of passengers, domestic flights, millions 12.4 13.5
+Number of passengers, domestic flights, millions 3.6 12.4

-Number of passengers, international flights, millions 27.8 28.5
+Number of passengers, international flights, millions 6.6 27.8

-Number of international destinations 314 324
+Number of international destinations 173 314

-Number of accidents or serious incidents 3 3
+Number of accidents or serious incidents 2 3

-Carbon dioxide footprint, kilotonnes 1 506 528
+Carbon dioxide footprint, kilotonnes a) 166 506

-1) Footprint per airport, which includes land transport and air traffic.
-The carbon dioxide footprint attributable to air traffic was 330 (346), to land transport was 176 (181) and to Swedavia's own operations was 0.3 (1.3).
+a) Footprint per airport, including land transport and air traffic.
+The carbon dioxide footprint attributable to air traffic was 116 (330), to land transport was 50 (176) and to Swedavia's own operations was 0.1 (0.3).